odewahn/dds-field-guide/ci-servers.md

 * [Drone](https://github.com/drone/drone) is an open-source (and [hosted](https://drone.io/) ) Continuous Integration platform built on Docker
 * [Bamboo](https://www.atlassian.com/software/bamboo) Bamboo is an Atlassian CI/CD tool that integrates seamlessly with other Atlassian products such as JIRA, Confluence and Stash.
 * [Codeship](https://codeship.com) Codeship is a hosted CI/CD service.
 Codeship will run your project's unit tests, and can also deploy new code to your servers via Capistrano, Amazon EBS, Heroku, custom scripts, and many others.
+* [DeployBot](http://deploybot.com).
+DeployBot is a hosted service that provides many repository, environment and service integrations.
+It also features automated code compilation.

 ## Continuous Deployment